 Understanding importance of changes in load and load management (increase gradually and avoid large spikes in training).

 Long term treatment goals should be about understanding what caused the plantar fasciitis in the first place.
-Whether it is related to, poor foot mechanics, alignment or just an addition of multiple risk factors, a review from a podiatrist can help with prevention.
+Whether it is related to, poor foot mechanics, alignment or just an addition of multiple risk factors, a review from your Brisbane physiotherapist can help with prevention.